 Financial markets experienced volatility throughout 2023 due to multiple factors including the impacts of inflation, the path of monetary policy and interest rates, the U.S. debt ceiling, market uncertainty from the ongoing conflicts in Ukraine and Israel and other geopolitical risks.
 The Federal Reserve continued executing on its monetary policy tightening cycle during 2023.
 The Federal Reserve raised the short-term federal funds target rate eleven times between March 2022 and July 2023 and has since held rates steady.
 Year-to-date through October 2023, the 10-year U.S. treasury yield increased by approximately 100 basis points to 4.88% and the 30-year fixed rate mortgage increased by 137 basis points peaking at 7.8%.
 In November, the Federal Reserve left rates unchanged for the fourth consecutive meeting, spoke increasingly of a more balanced approach to setting policy, and suggested that the recent rise in longer-term interest rates could displace the need to tighten policy rates further.
-Although the Federal Reserve cautioned that it was premature to discuss cutting rates, financial markets took this as a dovish shift in sentiment.
-At the December meeting, the Federal Reserve confirmed its dovish pivot with an updated Summary of Economic Projections that showed no further rate increases and a faster pace of rate normalization, further driving interest rates lower.
+Although the Federal Reserve confirmed its dovish pivot with an updated Summary of Economic Projections that showed no further rate increases and a faster pace of rate normalization, further driving interest rates lower.
 By the end of the year, the 10-year U.S. treasury yield retraced to 3.88%, where it started the year, and the 30-year fixed rate mortgage declined to 6.6%.
 Although market participants began pricing in rate cuts as soon as March 2024, it is not clear when the Federal Reserve will initiate rate cuts and it is possible longer-term rates may remain elevated for longer than anticipated.
 The second quarter ended with the spread between the 2-year and 10-year U.S. treasury yields peaking at approximately 106 basis points inverted.
 At the end of the fourth quarter, the curve inversion was only 37 basis points providing some relief.
-While the Federal Reserve's policy tightening has slowed the U.S economy, growth in GDP, low unemployment and strength in consumer spending persist, leaving the Federal Reserve seeking economic data that will provide greater confidence that inflation is moving sustainably toward the target rate of 2%.
+While the Federal Reserve's policy tightening has slowed the U.S economy, growth in GDP, low unemployment and strength in consumer spending persist, leaving the Federal Reserve's seekin

 RMBS spreads mostly tightened during the fourth quarter of 2023.
 Trends in credit spreads on credit risk transfer ("CRT") assets are generally utilized by market participants as a proxy for evaluating credit related assets given the observability of transactions.
 CRT tranches were tighter by up to 50 basis points, with tranches at or near investment grade tightening the most during the quarter.
 For the full year 2023, CRT experienced impressive gains, particularly for lower credit tranches which were as much as 500 basis points tighter while tranches in the middle part of the capital structure tightened by approximately 300 basis points.
-Senior Non-QM spreads tightened by approximately 20 basis points during the quarter while strong demand for BBB-rated Non-QM securities drove spreads in by approximately 50 basis points during the quarter and an additional 25 basis points in the month of January.
+Senior Non-QM spreads tightened by approximately 20 basis points during the quarter and an additional 25 basis points in the month of January.
 The Non-QM sector finished the year with spreads tighter overall however still remaining wide of February 2022 levels, which suggests ample runway for additional upside potential.